apache/celix/bundles/remote_services/remote_service_admin_dfi/README.md

     RSA_IP                      The RSA ip address to use for discovery (default 127.0.0.1) RSA_INTERFACE               If specified, the ip adress of interface (i.g. eth0) will be used.

-    RSA_LOG_CALLS              If set to true, the RSA will Log calls info (including serialized data) to the file in RSA_DUMP_CALLS_FILE.
+    RSA_LOG_CALLS              If set to true, the RSA will Log calls info (including serialized data) to the file in RSA_LOG_CALLS_FILE.
 Default is false.
-    RSA_LOG_CALLS_FILE         If RSA_DUMP_CALLS is enabled to file to dump to (starting rsa will truncate file).
+    RSA_LOG_CALLS_FILE         If RSA_LOG_CALLS is enabled to file to log to (starting rsa will truncate file).
 Default is stdout.

 ###### CMake option
     RSA_REMOTE_SERVICE_ADMIN_DFI=ON